mesmotronic/react-three-canvas/README.md

 This component provides a `WebGLRenderer` by default, but you can switch to `WebGPURenderer` simply by importing from `@mesmotronic/react-three-canvas/webgpu` instead of `@mesmotronic/react-three-canvas`.

+Integration is typically easier with class components, because of the way their lifecycle works, but it also works very well with functional components too.

 ## Installation

 Install the package and peer dependencies: